drocheam/optrace/docs/source/usage/elements.rst

    El.move_to([0.2, -1.25, 3])

-The element is moved in such a way that the provided position is its new :python:`El.pos`.
+After moving, the specified position is its new :python:`El.pos`.

 **Rotation**

-Using the :python:`rotate` function the objects can be rotated around the z-axis and around their center.
+Using the :python:`rotate` function, the objects are rotated around a rotation axis parallel to the z-axis through the center of element :python:`El.pos`.
 The function takes a rotation angle in degrees as parameter:

 .. code-block:: python